 - 1. Click on the Stockpiles link on the main menu.
 The Stockpile spec and code Selection page is displayed. - 2.
 Click on the Add link for the material or items to be stockpiled.
 The Stockpile/Invoiced Item Maintenance page is displayed. - a.
 Enter the date - b.
 Click in the radio button to choose between stockpile or invoiced. - c.
 If the item to be stockpiled is material added by change order, be sure the change order material is chosen in the Change Order dropdown box. - d.
 Enter the quantity - i.
-This is the quantity over which the payment will be "spread" - e.
+This is the quantity over which the payment will be "spread".
+See examples shown below. - e.
 Enter the price - i.
-This will be a portion of the contract unit price.
-Example calculation shown - f.
+See examples shown below. - f.
 Remarks can be entered in the text box provided.
 These will be displayed in the quantity book. - 3.
 Click on Save.